-Figure 5 shows an example of a theoretical fly scan from 500 to 550 [eV] and how the flux varies along the fly scan as compared with the spectra of 3 intermediate stationary gap values along the scan trajectory.
+Figure 5 shows an example of a theoretical fly scan from 500 to 550 [eV] and how the flux varies along the fly scan as compared with the spectra a 3 intermediate stationary gap values along the scan trajectory.
 It is noted here that it is also possible to construct a scan where the flux is constant by offsetting the gap value at different energies, but one should take into account photon polarization effects if high precision is required.

 Position measurements from a test scan (recorded realtime within controller hardware) are summarized in Fig. 6 which shows the ID gap, plane grating monochromator (PGM), and following errors for each.
-Two things of note are that the accuracy of the ID control can be improved using the distribution motion diagnostics and programming techniques developed For the IVU controls and that the PGM will likely exhibit $^{\center{7}}$ higher accuracy during motion once the 2-motor axes are completely decoupled and mechanical cross-talk feedback is Reliminated.
-Currently a five volt TTL trigger is provided at user configurable uniform spacing in [eV] by a PLC program grunning on the controller that is evaluated at approximately 300 [Hz], depending on controller CPU load, for a virtual e motor running in the coordinate system representing energy.
+Two things of note are that the accuracy of the ID control could likely be improved by an in-house solution as discussed above and that the PGM will likely exhibit higher accuracy during motion under be used work may rom this